Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 After the cutting is complete, carefully remove the shapes from the cutting bed.
 Clean off any debris or residue from the edges of the shapes.

-Consider saving your excess material once you’ve punched everything out – this can be incorporated into your designs, too!
+Consider saving your excess material once you’ve punched everything out; this can be incorporated into your designs, too!

-Now is the fun part: use your construction kit to build something new!
+Use your construction kit to build something new!
 Make assemblies by slotting the shapes together to form three-dimensional structures.
 Experiment with different combinations of shapes to build various structures.
 Take note of any improvements or modifications that could enhance the kit’s usability, and consider iterating your designs accordingly.

 Congratulations!
 You’ve successfully created your very own invention kit.
 Whether you’re using it for brainstorming, rapid prototyping, or unleashing your creativity, your kit is a versatile tool that empowers you to bring your ideas to life.
 Keep exploring and experimenting with your kit to unlock new possibilities and innovations!